-ICICI Prudential AMC has in place a Risk Management Policy detailing the philosophy and procedure adopted to identify, measure, monitor and treat/mitigate risk at the enterprise level.
-As per the policy, the senior management reviews the risk levels and action plans at its meetings, which are convened on a periodic basis.
+ICICI Prudential AMC has in place policies relating to risk management that describe the philosophy and procedure adopted to identify, measure, monitor and treat/mitigate risk at the enterprise level.
+As per the policies, the senior management reviews the risk levels and action plans at its meetings, which are convened on a periodic basis.